acteare/StreamingData_Mod_3/README.md

 Each of the version 2 programs include an error as well.

 1. Find the error and fix it.
+    In the emit message file, I had to make sure the blocking connection pulled in the value for host.
+I also had to adjust the spelling errors in local host.
+    In the listen for messages file, I again had to make sure the blocking connection pulled in the correct value.
+I also had to add the actual name "local host" in the final function.
 1. Compare the structure of the version 2 files.
+    The version 2 files are a bit more complex and provide more insight into what system and python version are being used to send and receive the messages.
 1. Modify the docstrings on all your files.
 1. Include your name and the date.
 1. Imports always go at the top, just after the file docstring.